 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-In July 1943, Vendel was sent out on a work detail to Nichols Field.
+In July 1943, Vendel was sent out on a work detail to Nichols Field known as the Las Pinas Detail.
 The POWs on the detail were housed at the Pasay School in eighteen rooms.
 30 POWs were assigned to a room.
+To get to the airfield, the POWs marched about a mile and a half.
 The POWs were used to extend and widen runways for the Japanese Navy.
-The plans for this expansion came from the American Army which had drawn them up before the war.
-The Japanese wanted a runway 500 yards wide and a mile long going through hills and a swamp.
+The plans for this expansion came from the American Army which had drawn them up before the war, but the Japanese wanted a runway 500 yards wide and a mile long going through hills and a swamp.

 REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON PRIVATE VENDEL J TRINKA JR IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=

 A week or so after this notification, they received a letter from the War Department.

 The Provost Marshal General directs me to inform you that you may communicate with your brother, postage free, by following the inclosed instructions:

 It is suggested that you address him as follows:

 C/O Japanese Red Cross, Tokyo, Japan